Patient Connection Hub Assess your pain

 McMurray Test

-Rotational knee maneuver used to detect pain or clicking suggestive of a meniscus tear.
+A specialized rotational knee test used to detect clicking, pain, or locking, which are key signs of a meniscus tear.

 Thessaly Test

-Weight-bearing rotational test that helps evaluate meniscal involvement and mechanical symptoms.
+A weight-bearing rotational test that helps evaluate meniscal injury and mechanical symptoms during movement.

 Apley Compression Test

-Compression and rotation of the knee to differentiate meniscus injury from ligament damage.
+A clinical test involving compression and rotation of the knee to differentiate a meniscus tear from ligament injuries.

 MRI Imaging

-The gold standard for confirming tear type, size, location, and associated cartilage or ligament injuries.
+The gold standard for confirming meniscus tear type, size, and location, including medial meniscus tear, lateral meniscus tear, or complex meniscus tear, as well as assessing associated cartilage or ligament damage.

 X-Rays

-Used to rule out arthritis, fractures, or other bone-related conditions contributing to knee pain.
+Used to rule out fractures, arthritis, or other bone-related conditions that may contribute to knee pain, especially in degenerative cases.

 Meniscus Tear Treatment Options